 The cars slow for normal boarding and exiting or can be disengaged from the cable for handicap access.
 There are 2 loading areas at each station: a regular one, and one for loading ECV/Scooters and wheelchairs with a drive on flush load surface.

 The cars are open air (no air-conditioning), as the long retired Skyway in the Magic Kingdom was, and has seating for up to 10 people on 2 wood park bench style seats on the front and rear of the cabin.
 ECVs can roll into the space between the benches.

-Let’s take an imaginary ride to see how this may operate:
+Let’s take a ride to see how this may operate:

 - Boarding at the Epcot International Gateway Station, you’ll pass by the side and rear of Epcot’s France Pavilion, by the BoardWalk Inn Convention Center and over the BoardWalk parking lot.

 - You’ll make a left turn at the turn station (Yellow square) to parallel Buena Vista Drive and then pass over it arriving at the Riviera Station.

 - You will be able to get off here or stay on to continue your journey (without having to exit and re-board).

 - Then it’s on to the Caribbean Beach Station, passing over the west side of the resort.

-- You will have to get off here and then re-board either the Hollywood Studios or Pop Century/Art of Animation Routes.
+- You will have to get off here and then re-board either the Hollywood Studios or Pop Century/Art of Animation Routes if desired.